ctrox/zeropod/README.md

 ## Metrics

-The zeropod-node pod exposes metrics on `0.0.0.0:8080/metrics` in Prometheus format.
+The zeropod-node pod exposes metrics on `0.0.0.0:8080/metrics` in Prometheus format on each installed node.
 The following metrics are currently available:

 ```bash
 # HELP zeropod_checkpoint_duration_seconds The duration of the last checkpoint in seconds.